bryanjimenez/nmemonica/docs/src/nmemonica/kanji.md

 # Kanji
 URL: `/#/kanji`

-This page is similar to the vocabulary and phrases.
-The list of Kanji each has (if available) a kunyomi and onyomi reading, the symbol's meaning and example usage.
+This page is similar to the vocabulary and phrases page.
+Kanji will be displayed for the user to recall and recognize.
+By swiping vertically additional information will be revealed for the shown Kanji.
+Swiping horizontally traverses the deck.
+Each Kanji has (if available) a kunyomi and onyomi reading, the symbol's meaning and example usage.

 Kanji can be tagged with the basic categories or special indicators (indicated here by highlighted text under the Tags column):